Neuropharmacology & Neurotherapeutics

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 This article delves into the complexities of trigeminal neuralgia, a disorder characterized by severe neuralgiform pain within the trigeminal distribution.
 The intensity of this pain is so profound that it has earned the condition a grim moniker, “the suicide disease.”
-The authors provide an in-depth exploration of its epidemiology, diagnosis, and evidence-based treatments.
-The diagnostic section outlines the categorization per the third edition of The International Classification of Headache Disorders (ICHD-3), shedding light on both primary and secondary etiologies.
+The author provides an in-depth exploration of its epidemiology, diagnosis, and evidence-based treatments.
+The diagnostic section outlines the categorization per The International Classification of Headache Disorders, third edition (ICHD-3), shedding light on both primary and secondary etiologies.
 The section on treatment discusses pharmacological agents, including vixotrigine and basimglurant, which are under clinical trials, along with an overview of contemporary surgical approaches.

 • Trigeminal neuralgia can be categorized as classical, idiopathic, or secondary.
 Painful trigeminal neuropathy instead presents with burning pain, numbness, or tingling with causes including zoster, postherpetic neuralgia, and trauma. | |